profweiliu/design-resilient-communities/assignments.md

 ### Prompt

-Briefly summarize the most relavant insights you gained from the stakeholder interview, particularly those related to the environmental issue you previously identified.
+Identify one comparable public space case study (similar or relative in scale to our study site) and analyze how its design strategies respond to concerns that emerged from the stakeholder interview, particularly those connected to the environmental issue you previously identified.
-Then articulate one priority you want to bring into the design process moving forward.

 In your response, you might consider:
-- New information you learned
-- Perspectives that challenged or confirmed your assumptions
-- Respond directly to community needs or concerns
+- Identify and briefly describe the selected case study (location, size, primary design intent)
+- Explain which specific strategies are relevant to our project context
+- Evaluate how those strategies respond to stakeholder concerns or environmental performance issues
+- Incorporate visuals (e.g., diagrams, annotated images, or precedent plans/sections) to support your analysis

 ### Format requirement